TahaBilalCS/brobot/README.md

 TEST_SECRET= Any secret string (used to subscribe to event subscriptions)
 ```

+After that run: `npm run build` and then `npm run dev` to start up your server.

 ## Tests

 Generate coverage report with: `npm run test`